 - The loan must be accepted the loan on HU Net, which is accessed by using the student ID number and password.

 - The student would need to Complete a Grad PLUS loan Application and Master Promissory Note (MPN).
 By completing this process, the student authorizes a credit check by the U.S. Department of Education.

-- All first time student borrowers would need to complete Entrance Loan Counseling.
-Entrance Loan Counseling is to ensure that students are aware of their rights and responsibilities before they can receive a federal student loan.
+- All first time student borrowers would need to complete Grad PLUS/Stafford Loan Entrance Counseling.
+Entrance Counseling is to ensure that students are aware of their rights and responsibilities before they can receive a federal student loan.
 This process is also available on www.studentloans.gov.